nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all guests : `list`

-Shows a list of all guests in the guest book.
+hows a list of all guests in the guest book.

 Format: `list`